-Chaulmoogra oil is a pale yellow/brownish colour with a potent woodland aroma.
-In ancient times, the oil was used in India & China to treat ailments like leprosy and rheumatic conditions.
+Chaulmoogra oil is a pale yellow/brownish color with a potent woodland aroma.
+In ancient times, the oil was used in India and China to treat ailments like leprosy and rheumatic conditions.

 What are the Benefits of Chaulmoogra Oil for the Skin?

-- Chaulmoogra contains an active ingredient known as hydnocarpic acid, which is an excellent antimicrobial agent.
-It can be used to treat eczema, psoriasis, bruises, wounds and sores.
+Chaulmoogra contains an active ingredient known as hydnocarpic acid, which is an excellent antimicrobial agent.
+It can be used to treat eczema, psoriasis, bruises, wounds, and sores.

-- Due to its antibacterial properties, you can use chaulmoogra oil as a mild preservative in DIY concoctions for hair and skin.
+Due to its antibacterial properties, you can use chaulmoogra oil as a mild preservative in DIY concoctions for hair and skin.

-- Chaulmoogra oil has relaxative and anti-inflammatory properties, which can help muscle spasms caused by rigorous exercise, cramps and heavy lifting.
+Chaulmoogra oil has relaxative and anti-inflammatory properties, which can help muscle spasms caused by rigorous exercise, cramps, and heavy lifting.